Can the contingent deferred sales charge be waived for certain redemptions?

 The CDSC on Class C and 529-C shares (and Class A and 529-A shares purchased without a sales charge and redeemed within a year) may be waived for certain transactions, including:

-The investor or advisor must inform American Funds that a transaction qualifies for a sales charge waiver when the transaction is made.
+The investor or financial professional must inform American Funds that a transaction qualifies for a sales charge waiver when the transaction is made.

 Please see fund prospectuses and statements of additional information for more details.